Colds, coughs and fevers in children — what parents need to know

 Why the restriction:

-• A meaningful minority of people (including children) are ultra-rapid metabolisers who convert codeine to morphine much faster than normal, producing dangerously high morphine levels even at standard doses.
+- A minority of people (including children) are ultra-rapid metabolisers (UMs) who convert codeine to morphine much faster than normal, producing dangerously high morphine levels even at standard doses.

-• You can’t easily predict which child is an ultra-rapid metaboliser without genetic testing that isn’t part of routine care.
+- You can’t easily predict which child is an ultra-rapid metaboliser without genetic testing, which isn’t part of routine care.

 Mucolytics — the “phlegmy” cough trap